 Dallas and Fort Worth, as well as some cities in between, are served by the Trinity Railway Express commuter rail line.

 Fort Worth's transit agency, formally known as the Fort Worth Transportation Authority but popularly called "The T", is notable because its coverage is much more stunted than DART's, due to a much higher resistance to transit among Fort Worth's suburbs (the only suburb to participate in The T is Richland Hills).
 Also, The T has no light rail service like DART, though they do have the western half of the TRE line.
 To open in a few years is a commuter rail line from southwest Fort Worth through Downtown and into the cluster of suburbs to the northeast of Fort Worth to DFW Airport.
 Interestingly, the line will have a fairly long "express" run in its northeastern portion, due to the only suburb wanting a station along the line being Grapevine, unless others elect to participate.
-This line will be part of the Cotton Belt line that is mentioned above.
+This line will be part of the Cotton Belt line mentioned above.

 CleTran provides on-demand bus service to parts of Johnson County and also offers commuter service to Fort Worth's downtown transit hub.

-(back when he was called Steve Williams).
-UNT is also well known for its music program, having been the oldest school to offer a degree in jazz studies.
+As far as education goes, there are a number of colleges in the area.
+Fort Worth's most notable university is Texas Christian University, which has produced a couple of NFL stars in Sammy Baugh and LaDainian Tomlinson.
+The University of Texas has campuses at both Dallas (a northeast suburb named Richardson, more specifically) and Arlington.
+Denton also has two major universities: The University of North Texas and Texas Women's University.
+UNT is one of the state's top five in enrollment and their football team once fielded Mean Joe Greene (that guy whom the kid gave the Coke in that commercial) and "Stone Cold" Steve Austin (back when he was called Steve Williams).
+UNT is also well known for its music program, having been the oldest school to offer a degree in jazz studies, and for having one of the world's most famous and prestigious drumlines.
 Dallas has Southern Methodist University, known for its fine arts programs, but was also a football powerhouse, producing pro stars such as Eric Dickerson and Craig James.
 SMU lost its glory in the 80s, however, after receiving the NCAA "Death Penalty" (cancellation of its football program for two years) for illegal recruiting practices.

 Shows set in Dallas:

-Shows filmed in Dallas:
+Shows filmed/produced in Dallas: